-Management has considered all standards and interpretations issued but not yet effective and do not believe that any will have a material impact on the financial report.
-No new standards and interpretations have been adopted.
+Management has considered all standards and interpretations issued but not yet effective.

-Of the new and revised standards that became applicable for the first time in the current financial year, none have had a material impact on the financial report.
+Of the new and revised standards that became applicable for the first time in the current financial year, AASB 16: Leases has been considered not to have had had a material impact on the financial report.
+The impact of other changes in standards has been outlined below.